Compliance

 • Supporting international business units in the implementation of the Compliance program and the establishment of the compliance culture

-• Ensuring uniform minimum standards on compliance for the entire UNIQA Group
+• Ensuring uniform minimum standards in the UNIQA Group through the development and introduction of internal compliance guidelines.